-The University fully supports the principles of academic freedom, and is committed to protecting the free expression of ideas, teaching methods and course content in the academic setting.
-At the same time, faculty members may not engage in classroom behavior that constitutes Prohibited Sex Discrimination.
-Academic freedom protects the use of, and is defined as, in part, verbal or visual environmental factors that are germane to the course material and not directed at any individual in the University Community, and is not prohibited.
-This may include, but is not limited to, reading and discussing a piece of literature depicting scenes of a graphic sexual nature, discussing social issues involving sexuality or sexual conduct, even if such discussion includes graphic references or visual aids, or frank and graphic discussion of the biology of human sexuality.
+Protected Status rights to equal opportunity and freedom from discrimination must, of course, be honored in concert with First Amendment rights to freedom of speech and association.
+For example, the University fully supports the principles of academic freedom, and is committed to protecting the free expression of ideas, teaching methods and course content in the academic setting.
+Academic freedom generally protects the use of, and is defined as, in part, verbal or visual environmental factors that are germane to the course material and not directed at any individual in the University Community.
+This may include, but is not limited to, reading and discussing a piece of literature depicting scenes using racially charged language, involving a character's opinion on behavior that involves Protected Status, and/or discussing social issues involving Protected Status conduct, even if such discussion includes references or visual aids, or frank discussion.
+Non-Sex Based Prohibited Discrimination, however, is not a proper exercise of academic freedom and may not be legally protected expression.